 If you have been involved in an accident with a pedestrian, it is important not to jump to conclusions.
 While you might feel guilty, the reality is the pedestrian could be at fault.
 Fault is a legal determination best left to your attorney, so you should never admit to being in the wrong after a crash.
 It could work against you, especially if you did nothing wrong.

-To ensure your rights are protected or to discuss pursuing your own damages against a pedestrian, contact Douglas & London right away to set up a free consultation.
+To ensure your rights are protected or to discuss pursuing your own damages against a pedestrian, contact the New York City personal injury lawyers of Douglas & London right away to set up a free consultation.